 You don’t want to print your logo on 100 mugs and then be forced to reprint when someone notices a typo.
 If you have fewer elements in your design, there will be fewer ways it can go wrong.
 FreeLogoServices has a few helpful tips on how you can create a minimalist logo design.

 Working on early drafts in black and white or grayscale is a technique pros use to perfect the forms in a logo.
 Adding color right away can make it harder to see errors or small elements that are out of balance.

 Once you blow up your logo for a poster or T-shirt, glaring mistakes will be hard to miss.
-Even if you decide to make a color logo, create a black-and-white version as an alternate.
+Even if you decide to make a color logo, create a black-and-white logo as an alternate version.

 That way, you have the option to print your logo in black and white for flyers and newspapers, instead of spending more on color graphics.

 Poor scalability is one of the worst problems that can ruin an otherwise great logo.
 Basically, you should be able to resize your image up or down without losing clarity.